Mahmudul Islam: Early life and education

 Islam was born in Rangpur in 1936 to Azizul Islam, a lawyer and Jahanara Islam.
 Mahmudul passed his HSC examination from Carmichael College.
 He completed his bachelor's and master's in political science in 1957 and LLB degree in 1959 from the University of Dhaka.
-He later received his LLM degree from Indiana University in 1980.
+He later received his Master of Laws (LLM) degree from Indiana University in 1980.

 Career

 Islam started his career at Rangpur Bar in 1961, and later got enlisted at the High Court in 1967.
 He worked as a junior with lawyer Birendra Nath Chowdhury and then with Syed Ishtiaq Ahmed.
 He was enrolled as an advocate of the appellate division of the Supreme Court of Bangladesh in 1972.
 He served as an assistant Attorney General from 1972 until 1976.
 He served as the Attorney General from 1998 to 2001.

-Islam wrote books titled "Constitutional Law of Bangladesh", "Law of Civil Procedure"' and "Interpretation of Statutes and Document".
+Islam wrote books titled Constitutional Law of Bangladesh, Law of Civil Procedure and Interpretation of Statutes and Document.